Variable-Value/Variable-Value.github.io/README.md

 # The Variable-Value approach to Programming
-Using variables for changing state
-<br> and values for understanding state

-# The TrueJ Project
+# And The TrueJ Project

-The TrueJ repository is at
+The TrueJ programming language is a Java-like language that is being developed to serve as an example of Variable-Value programming.
+The code repository is at
 <https://github.com/Variable-Value/TrueJ>

 ## The Executable Specifications